rkayman/funswift/README.md

 .onFailure(showValidationError)
 ```

-## Projects that is using funswift
+## Projects that are using funswift

 [Project Explorer (CLI tool for analysing source files)](https://github.com/konrad1977/ProjectExplorer)